Arsenal21/bot-protection-plugin/bot-protection-turnstile/readme.txt

 == Changelog ==
 = WIP =
 * bbpress login, register and passowrd reset page support added.
+* Hides the captcha disabled warning notice of asp core plugin if cft is enabled for asp.

 = 1.0.3 =
 * Added a note for when the captcha is enabled in the settings page of the ASP or SDM plugins.